You can expect the first time we meet to focus on questions like:

 Pre-Retiree Educator Couple

-Tim and Marsha are both in their late 40's, and want to make a plan for retirement.
-They are still more than a decade away from retiring, and want a plan for how they can retire with confidence by age 65.
-They have pensions, $600,000 of savings in 403(b)'s, and social security, but aren't sure how the pieces all fit together.
-Tim & Marsha would likely pay a startup fee of $1,500, followed by a monthly fee of about $350.
+Tim and Marsha are both in their early 40's, earn $275,000/year and want to make a plan for retirement & college funding for their two kids.
+They have Tim's pension, $450,000 of savings in 401k's & IRA's, and social security, but aren't sure how the pieces all fit together.
+Tim & Marsha would likely pay a startup fee of $1,000, followed by a monthly fee of $350.